Return-Aligned Decision Transformer: Experiments

 \subsection{Ablation Study}

-We conduct an ablation study for the two types of return aligners that constitute RADT on the medium-replay dataset in MuJoCo.
-The results are summarized in Tab.~\ref{tab:ablation}.
+\update{ We conduct ablation studies on the two types of return aligners comprising RADT using the medium-replay dataset in MuJoCo and the Atari dataset.
+The results for the medium-replay dataset in MuJoCo are summarized in Tab.~\ref{tab:ablation}, and those for the Atari dataset are presented in Tab.~\ref{tab:ablation_atari}.
 Each value represents the mean of the absolute errors between the actual return and the target return across multiple target returns.
 These values are then normalized so that the average and standard error of the DT's results are 1.0.
-Table~\ref{tab:ablation} reports that introducing either SeqRA or StepRA individually proves to be effective.
+The results from both Tab.~\ref{tab:ablation} and Tab.~\ref{tab:ablation_atari} demonstrate that individually introducing either SeqRA or StepRA is effective.
 Combining both aligners results in the smallest error across all tasks, implying that SeqRA and StepRA effectively complement each other.
-Please refer to Appendix.~\ref{appx:additional_ablation} for the ablation study on Atari.
+In the MuJoCo domain, RADT~w/o~SeqRA outperforms RADT~w/o~StepRA, indicating that StepRA is particularly advantageous for continuous control tasks with dense rewards in MuJoCo.
+Conversely, in the Atari domain, RADT~w/o~StepRA performs equally or better compared to RADT~w/o~SeqRA, suggesting that SeqRA is beneficial for long-term credit assignment required in the Atari domain. }